udyux/opentx-widget-vtxbar/README.md

 | ------ | ----------------------- |
 | Input  | Input that controls VTx |
 | Color  | Text color              |

+## Configuration

+Due to a 5 option limit imposed by OpenTX, the labels can only be set in the code.
+Don't worry, the process is simple:

+- Open the `main.lua` file from the extracted folder in a code editor or notepad.
+- Change the values (right side) in the `labels` variable that starts at line 19.
+- Save the file, and follow the installation instructions below.

 ## Installation